Baptism

 What is the process for Believer Baptism?

-The first step in this process is to accept Jesus Christ as personal Lord and Savior.
-Next, baptism candidates meet with an elder of Third Church to talk about their personal commitment to walk with God and share their testimony.
-Believers make a public confession of faith at their baptism.
+The first step in this process is to accept Jesus Christ as your personal Lord and Savior.
+Next, baptism candidates meet with an elder of Third Church to go through the Believer Baptism materials where you'll learn about the gift of baptism, the incredible love God has for you and be encouraged to continue to align your life with Word of God through worship, discipleship, prayer and service.
+You'll also talk about their personal commitment to walk with God and share your testimony.
+A meeting with an elder is required to prepare you for the Baptism Service and should be complete at least a week before your selected baptism date.
+On baptism day, believers make a public confession of faith and share their testimony.

 Meet with an Elder

 Still have questions?
-Use the staff links below to contact us with questions about baptism at Third or the baptism process.
+Email Katie Peterson, Executive Director of Ministry, with questions about baptism at Third or the baptism process.